Skycoder42/QHotkey/README.md

  - **Threading:** Activate the checkbox to move 2 Hotkeys of the playground to seperate threads.
 It should work without a difference.

 ### Logging
 By default, QHotkey prints some warning messages if something goes wrong (For example, a key that cannot be translated).
-All messages of QHotkey are grouped into the [`QLoggingCategory`](https://doc.qt.io/qt-5/qloggingcategory.html) "[QHotkey]".
+All messages of QHotkey are grouped into the [QLoggingCategory](https://doc.qt.io/qt-5/qloggingcategory.html) `"QHotkey"`.
 If you want to simply disable the logging, call the folling function somewhere in your code:
 ```cpp
 QLoggingCategory::setFilterRules(QStringLiteral("QHotkey.warning=false"));
 ```